Fleuronic/WorkflowDemo/README.md

 ### Inject

 While SwiftUI boasts live previewing (“hot reloading”), no such functionality is found out of the box in UIKit.
-To compensate, this project demonstrates using Inject support live previewing of UIKit views.
-When [Inject](https://github.com/krzysztofzablocki/Inject) is running, saving any changes to UI code will immediately cause the running app to reflect those changes.
+To compensate, this project demonstrates using [Inject](https://github.com/krzysztofzablocki/Inject) to support live previewing of UIKit views.
+When Inject is running, saving any changes to UI code will immediately cause the running app to reflect those changes.
 While not necessary to run the demo app, it can make for a reliable way to quickly iterate on your app’s user interface, especially combined with the modularization techniques shown below.

 ### Test Dependencies